Mullaippāṭṭu

+Practice of Sri Vaishnavism

+The short poem mentions the Hindu god Vishnu through an elaborate simile.
+The text mentions that The clouds resemble Vishnu in three points: (1) the clouds are black like the dark god, (2) they encompass the hills even as Vishnu encompasses the earth; (3) they pour rain as the water dripped from the hands of Vishnu as he rose expanding himself.
+The allusion is to the story that Vishnu who came down to the Earth as a dwarf to crush the tyrant Mahabali, and begged of him three square feet of earth.
+When that was granted, and the king poured water as a token of his gift, the god expanded himself with the water dripping from his hands, and crushed the king with his enormous feet.
+It also mentions the goddess of wealth, Lakshmi in lines 6–7, to whom the women pray for the return of the warriors.
+Lines 46–47 of Mullaippattu mentions Brahmin yogis in Saffron-colored clothes carrying three staves (Thridhandam).

+Historical Information

 The Mullaippattu is a source of historical and social information.
 It is notable for its mention of yavanas (Greek-Romans, lines 61, 73–83) as part of the troupes in the Tamil kingdom's army.
 It describes their dress, uses the word mileccar for them, and calls them the bodyguard of the king.
 The yavanas can't speak the local language and communicate using gestures, states Mullaippattu.
 The mahouts (riders) of the elephants are described as "speaking the northern language".
 The military camp is described as camouflaged, tents covered with leaves, and the entire camp surrounded by thorny cover.
 The poem mentions water clock, different variety of flowers in the jungle, and warriors going into battle wearing a garland of flowers.

-The short poem mentions the Hindu god Vishnu through an elaborate simile.
-It also mentions the goddess of wealth, Lakshmi in lines 6–7, to whom the women pray for the return of the warriors.
-Lines 46–47 of Mullaippattu mentions Brahmin yogis in ochre-colored clothes carrying three staves.
 The poem has about 500 words, predominantly Tamil.
 It has 13 Sanskrit loan words and 2 non-Tamil provincial words.